Plano DWI Accident

 After your immediate health concerns and injuries have been addressed, you should contact a Plano DWI accident lawyer.
 You can bet that the drunk driver will have a lawyer and that their insurance company will have a team of lawyers on their side.
 Working with your own lawyer levels the playing field.

 If you have been injured as a result of a drunk driver, you need drunk driving accident lawyers who have experience with these types of personal injury cases.
 We will ask you detailed questions about your accident and the extent of your injuries during your free consultation.
-Our Plano drunk driving accident attorneys must gather this information in order to advise you on the next steps in your case.
+Our Plano accident attorney gathers this information in order to advise you on the next steps in your case.
 Call us at 972 599 4100 and we will begin working on your case right away.